TeknooSoftware/states/docs/howto/behavior.md

 standard PHP classes :

 *   one standard PHP class by state, located in the subfolder `States`.
-*   a central standard PHP, called proxy, used to represent stated class instances (from stated classes). $this referencing these proxy.
+*   a central standard PHP class, called proxy, used to represent stated class instances (from stated classes).
+    $this referencing these proxy.
-*   a third standard PHP, the factory, called to load the stated class and initialize each stated class instance.
+*   a third standard PHP class, the factory, called to load the stated class and initialize each stated class instance.

 When a stated class is being initialized by the AutoLoader mechanism, the factory load states and proxy.
 All stated classes are registered into the proxy during it's initialisation by the factory.
 A proxy must be constructed by a factory with the default implementation, but can be instantiate wit the `new` operator with the integrated implementation.
-Closures are extracted and cached on the demand during the first call, $this is bounded automatically by php at each call.
+Closures are extracted and cached on the demand during the first call, $this is bounded automatically by php at first call.